kuanhuang0624/medllama/README.md

 # medllama
-fine tune llama 3.2 for medical report generation
+ fine tune llama for medical report generation

+ The training code is in train_llama_11b.py